antriksh123/shortly/README.md

 ## Key Takeaways
 - Building a URL shortener using Python and Flask.
-- Using SQLite for data storage and retrieval.
+- Working with SQLite database for storing URL and user data.
-- Implementing click tracking and statistics generation.
+- User authentication and session management using Flask-Login.
-- Integrating Bootstrap 5 for responsive and appealing user interfaces.
+- Using Bootstrap and CSS for styling the web interface.
+- Handling form submissions and data validation.
+- Implementing search functionality to filter URLs based on keywords.

 ## References
 - https://flask.palletsprojects.com/en/2.3.x/